-The total survivor pension must not exceed 100% of the pension the deceased received or would have received at the time of death; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 100% of the pension paid or payable to the deceased at the time of death; otherwise, the pensions are reduced proportionately.

 If an eligible survivor also receives a survivor pension under the work injury program, the work injury survivor pension is paid in full along with the part of the nonwork injury survivor pension that exceeds this amount.